vladyslav-panchenko280/ai-sdk-v5-crash-course/exercises/02-llm-fundamentals/02.04-context-window/explainer/readme.md

 ## Steps To Complete

-- [ ] Examine the code to understand how we're creating a very large text to test context window limits
+- [ X ] Examine the code to understand how we're creating a very large text to test context window limits

-- [ ] Run the code using `pnpm run dev` to see what happens when the context window is exceeded
+- [ X ] Run the code using `pnpm run dev` to see what happens when the context window is exceeded
   - Observe the error message that appears in the terminal

-- [ ] Try using a different model by changing the `model` parameter in the `generateText` call
+- [ X ] Try using a different model by changing the `model` parameter in the `generateText` call
   - Different models have different context window sizes

-- [ ] Notice how different model providers return different types of errors for context window overflows
+- [ X ] Notice how different model providers return different types of errors for context window overflows